-This article explains how to send a live stream from Wowza Streaming Engine to Wowza Streaming Cloud for transcoding and delivery over the Wowza CDN™ edge network to viewers.
+Learn how to send a live stream from Wowza Streaming Engine to Wowza Streaming Cloud for transcoding and delivery over the Wowza CDN on Fastly edge network to viewers.

-- Wowza Streaming Engine 4.7.4 has a known error that may break the stream target functionality for sending streams to Wowza Streaming Cloud for transcoding.
+- Sending streams from Wowza Streaming Engine to Wowza CDN on Fastly in Wowza Streaming Cloud requires Wowza Streaming Engine 4.2 or later and a Wowza Streaming Cloud subscription.
 We recommend updating to Wowza Streaming Engine 4.7.5 or later.
+Wowza Streaming Engine 4.7.4 has a known issue that may break the stream target functionality for sending streams to Wowza Streaming Cloud for transcoding.
 For more information, see Wowza Streaming Engine 4.7.4 may experience problems sending streams to Wowza Streaming Cloud for transcoding.

 Start by creating a live stream in Wowza Streaming Cloud that uses Wowza Streaming Engine as the video source.